samarthvshah/PerformanceAnalysis/README.md

 -	The README file contains information on the usage of the workflow
 -	The “depend” bash script ensures that the dependencies of the workflow and installs something if it is not already installed.
 It also  recompiles the STREAM file every time because that file requires to be compiled by the gcc on that specific system
 -	The “run” bash script asks the user what script they would like to run, what platform they are on, and what workloads they would like to run.
 It then runs the corresponding script in the “scripts” directory
+- The “fbgemm.sh” bash script runs only the fbgemm gpu workload since its output cannot be put into a file and its depdencies are much more complicated that the other workloads.
+It is installed and run separately than the rest of the workflow.
+Running this script will handle everything related to fbgemm.

 ### Workflow Summary

-1. Install the directory into the machine using git
+1. Move the directory into the machine
 2. Cd into the directory
 3. Run the depend.sh script to ensure the dependencies of the workflow
 a.
 Check the log file to see what was checked and installed